jaimecgomezz/suckless-patchers/README.md

 cp ~/suckless-patchers/test-patch ~/dmenu
 ```

 And that’s it!
-You can repeat the last steps on every available distro listed under the [Supported tools](https://github.com/jaimecgomezz/suckless-patchers#supported-tools) section.
+You can repeat the last steps on every project listed under the [Supported tools](https://github.com/jaimecgomezz/suckless-patchers#supported-tools) section.

 ## Patching

-[handle](https://github.com/jaimecgomezz/dmenu/blob/master/handle) will patch your distro, just run:
+[handle](https://github.com/jaimecgomezz/dmenu/blob/master/handle) will patch your distros.
+For example, to use patch **A** :

 ```sh
 # Usage: ./handle ACTION PATCH [OPTIONS]